 This Is How You Can Tell If Your Water Heater Needs Replacing

 From dishwashing to steamy showers, hot water is an essential part of life.
 That makes your water heater essential to a safe and functional home.
 Yet most homeowners don’t think about it until it stops working.
 The good news is that you can avoid a water heater breakdown—you just have to know when it’s on its last legs.
-The experts at S&R Heating, Cooling & Appliance Repair are here to share simple signs that you may need a new heater.
+The experts at S&R Heating & Cooling are here to share simple signs that you may need a new heater.

 Gritty, Rusty Water

 One of the most important parts of your water heater is the anode rod.
 This piece is designed to help prevent the system from rusting and corroding.
 However, the rod itself can erode over time, causing sediment to form inside the water tank.
 Eventually, that sediment works its way through your pipes and your faucets, which can turn your water gritty and muddy.

 Odd Smells, Tastes, and Noises